How to Write the Dartmouth College Supplemental Essays 2017-2018

 The second part of the prompt asks about “ideas” and “values.”
 If your passion is related to molecular biology research, maybe your imagination is driven to find new ways to tackle a certain disease, and search for creative outlets to better the health of others.
 If you are a poet or writer, maybe your ideas and values tie into searching for beauty in the smallest, intimate moments.

 One way to specifically show how your are creative would be to outline your steps or approach to whatever subject you choose, whether it be poetry, coding, or research.
-Explain exactly what goes through your mind when making creative decisions, and try to give admissions a sense of why you make the choices you do.
+Explain exactly what goes through your mind when making creative decisions, and try to give admissions officers a sense of why you make the choices you do.

 The key word in this prompt is selflessness.
 When did you truly put yourself before others, and sacrifice so that other people could have better opportunities?
 The example given in the prompt is a great model to follow.
 When was a time where you weren’t guided by any selfish motivations, but were in the background working to benefit others?
 If you can’t answer this prompt on your own, maybe ask a close friend or family member!
-They may know the extent of your kind (possibly being the recipient of it) better than you do.
+They may know the extent of your kindness (possibly being the recipient of it) better than you do.

-With a prompt like this, it is easy to fall into the trap of a cliches, especially in regards to a short term service trip.
+With a prompt like this, it is easy to fall into the trap of a clichés, especially in regards to a short-term service trip.
 Make sure that if you do want to talk about a time you went abroad to help others, that the selflessness and kindness comes through in a genuine way, which can be harder than it seems.

-This prompt is extremely broad and open ended, as the two key words, “ideas” and “experiences,” stretch far and wide.
-Essentially, the admissions officers want to know you on a deeper level: what gets you up and running in the morning, what ideas for the future excite you, what work could you imagine yourself doing for days, or years, without being bored or tired out?
+This prompt is extremely broad and open-ended, as the two key words, “ideas” and “experiences,” stretch far and wide.
+Essentially, the admissions officers want to know you on a deeper level: What gets you up and running in the morning; what ideas for the future excite you; what work could you imagine yourself doing for days, or years, without being bored or tired out?

 Is it literature that brings you happiness “even in the darkest of times?”
 Is it working with kids?
 Is it playing basketball?
 Like the other prompts, you have your entire life experience to draw upon.
-Here is an example:

 This prompt is similar to the previous one (prompt D).
 What is it that captures your attention when scrolling through the news?
 What specific school assignment did you spend hours doing even though you didn’t have to, just because you were so passionate about the topic?

 This last essay prompt has multiple parts: first describe your dreams, and then describe how you are working to achieve those dreams, as well as why you are doing so.
-You cannot just talk about your extremely far fetched visions in life, unless you have done work to at least somewhat actualize.
+You cannot just talk about your extremely far-fetched visions in life, unless you have done work to at least somewhat actualize.
 Don’t be afraid to talk about more minor dreams that you have a genuine heart to work towards.

 In terms of the why part of the essay, make sure to mention the core values that drive you to do the work that you do.
 Whether it is your personal circumstances growing up, your ethnicity, a character trait, a family member, or your religion, don’t be afraid to let the admissions officers know what your grounding is.

 Lastly, you want to tie these values into a physical, less abstract manifestation in your daily life.
-Here is an example:

-Dartmouth is a tough school to get into, period.
+Dartmouth College is a tough school to get into, period.
 However, by following these broad guidelines, hopefully you will be able to better brainstorm your essay, and eventually craft a finished piece of writing you are proud of.
 Answering these prompts is difficult, but ultimately very rewarding, and CollegeVine is committed to helping you along that journey.